MicrosoftDocs/sdk-api/sdk-api-src/content/xenroll/nf-xenroll-ienroll4-getcertcontextfromfileresponsewstr.md

 <p class="CCE_Message">[This method is no longer available for use as of Windows Server 2008 and Windows Vista.]

-The <b>getCertContextFromFileResponseWStr</b> method retrieves the certificate from a file containing a response from a <a href="https://msdn.microsoft.com/db46def4-bfdc-4801-a57d-d568e94a2dbb">certification authority</a>.
-			 This method was first defined in the <a href="https://msdn.microsoft.com/133529fb-e02a-41a2-83df-646cbc01dbe9">IEnroll4</a> interface.
+The <b>getCertContextFromFileResponseWStr</b> method retrieves the certificate from a file containing a response from a <a href="https://msdn.microsoft.com/db46def4-bfdc-4801-a57d-d568e94a2dbb">certification authority</a>.This method was first defined in the <a href="https://msdn.microsoft.com/133529fb-e02a-41a2-83df-646cbc01dbe9">IEnroll4</a> interface.

 ## -parameters